witnet/web3-jsonrpc-gateway/README.md

 - `PORT`: listening port for the server.
 Can also be passed from command-line as first parameter.
 - `NETWORK`: Celo providers currently supports: `44787` for testnet, and `42220` for mainnet.
 - `PROVIDER_URL`: actual URL of the Web3 JSON-RPC provider.
-- `PRIVATE_KEY`: the private key to use for generation the server's own wrapped wallet.
+- `PRIVATE_KEYS`: array of private keys to be used for signing transactions.

 Optional environment variables: